ihaveCred/airdropContract/README.md

             }).catch(console.log);

    ######B) Airdrop tokens batch
-   The owner or admins should add the airdropList to this contract first.
+   The owner or admins should add receivers and amounts into the airdropList first.Receivers array and amount array index must be one by one, for example: the index of address A is 3, and the index of A's amount in the second array parameter must be 3.

             var accounts = new Array();
             var amounts = new Array();